Ferrari F40 – Edition of 5 with R&T book

 This fine 1:8 scale model is of the Ferrari F40 in its original European specification has been handcrafted and finished in our workshops with the co-operation and assistance of Ferrari regarding original finishes, materials, archive imagery and drawings.
 The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
 Furthermore, it has undergone detailed scrutiny by both engineering and design teams to ensure complete accuracy of representation.

-The Ferrari F40 – Road & Track Edition is limited to just 5 editions.
+The Ferrari F40 – Road & Track Edition is limited to just 5 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.